-- \\statement\\ cmd2.
-Statement object that was created when parsing the command line. - get\statement() convenience function which returns the Statement - \\subcmd\handler\\ points to subcommand handler function.
-This is added when using the @cmd2. as\subcommand\to decorator. - get\handler () convenience function which returns the subcommand handler or None if one was not set
+- cmd2\statement cmd2.Cmd2AttributeWrapper object containing cmd2.Statement object that was created when parsing the command line. - \\statement\\ cmd2.Statement object that was created when parsing the command line.
+(This is deprecated and will be removed in 2.0.0.)
+Use cmd2\statement instead. - \\subcmd\handler\\ used by cmd2 to identify the handler for a subcommand created with @cmd2. as\subcommand\to decorator. - cmd2\handler cmd2.Cmd2AttributeWrapper object containing a subcommand handler function or None if one was not set.